1960-1979 Timeline

 1963

-The Brigidine Convent of Mt St Joseph is renamed Delaney College (after Bishop Delaney, founder of the Irish Brigidine Order) but student numbers continue to decline, and it will eventually close in 1978.
+The Brigidine Convent of Mt St Joseph at 8 Priory Lane in Beechworth is renamed Delany College (after Irish Bishop Daniel Delany, founder of the Ireland’s Brigidine Sisters).
+The Beechworth convent, originally a boarding school for girls, the renamed Delany College will now accept both female and male ‘day students’.
+Student numbers will slowly decline and it will eventually close in 1978.

 1963 – Oct 13